CODE-Y02/ve3-assignment-react/README.md

 - If data is not changing very frequently, ex-> Portfolio data or Landing page.
   In that case we can do fetch call on app load in background and save data in global store with context api or redux.

+- On UI I have not used and additional framework or library, A lot of UI improvement is possible.

+- Iam able to use MUI, typescript, bootstrap, Antd but as focus is on feature I have not used additional thing that we dont need.